AnaLuizaMendes/DT249_Programming_Stage2/README.md

 "## Data Structure"

-A python script to implement a quick and merge sort algorithm.
+A python script to implement a quick and merge sort algorithm."# DT249_Programming_Stage2"